garethjmsaunders/digital-code-style-guide/php.md

 Regex pattern: `\$(([a-z])+_*)+`

 Variable names MUST contain only lowercase letters, use underscore separators, and be reasonably named to indicate their purpose and contents.
-Very short, non-word variable sdhould only used for iterations in `for()` loops.
+Very short, non-word variable should only used for iterations in `for()` loops.

 ```
 for ( $j = 0; $j < 0; $j++ ) { ... }